Kevin Brown (author)

-Moving forward, Brown wrote, contributed, or anthologized in Afterimage, American Book Review, American Visions, Apuntes, Asymptote, The Best American Essays 2021, The Brooklyn Rail, The Chattahoochee Review, The Delaware Review of Latin American Studies, eXchanges, Fiction International, Georgia Review, Hayden's Ferry Review, The Kansas City Star, Kirkus Reviews, Mayday, Metamorphoses, The Nation, New York Newsday, The Oakland Tribune, Rain Taxi, Salmagundi, The Threepenny Review, The Times Literary Supplement, Two Lines, Washington Post, etc.
+Moving forward, Brown wrote, contributed, or anthologized in Afterimage, American Book Review, Washington Post, and many more.
 Furthermore, Brown has authored biographies for Romare Bearden (Romare Bearden: Artist) in 1994, and Malcolm X (Malcolm X: His Life and Legacy) in 1995.
 As well as a contributing editor to the African American Desk Reference in 1999.

-Early Life
+Early life

 Kevin Brown was born in Kansas City, Missouri in 1960, from mother, Duan Nimmons, whose family had been active in the Harlem Renaissance and father John Brown a writer and a football running back.
 Before primary school, he traveled around Western Europe and North Africa with his father.
 In the late 60s, Brown lived in the Haight Ashbury district of San Francisco, attending Twin Peaks Elementary School.
 In the early 1970s, he lived in the Bay Area peninsula, in San Mateo and Santa Clara counties, attending Ralston Middle School in Belmont, California, as well as Rancho Junior High and Samuel Ayer High School in Milpitas, California, a suburb of San Jose.
 He graduated from Southeast High School in Kansas City, Missouri (1977).
-From 1978 to 1979, he lived in St. Louis, Missouri, reading, writing, waiting tables.
+From 1978 to 1979, he lived in St. Louis, Missouri, reading, writing, and waiting tables.